Bhanusathwik/PriceDeck/README.md

 2. Clone the repository using the command `git clone https://github.com/cmdsiraj/PriceDeck.git`.
 3. Go to folder PriceDeck.
 You can use this command to navigate to that directory `cd .\PriceDeck\`.
 4. Installing dependencies: `npm install`.
+5. You can find the server files here: https://github.com/cmdsiraj/price-deck-server (clone this repo and place inside this folder (PriceDeck)
-5.  cd to flask-server with the help of command  `cd .\flask-server\`.
+6.  cd to flask-server with the help of command  `cd .\flask-server\`.
-6. Creating virtual environment with the help of command `virtualenv venv`.
+7. Creating virtual environment with the help of command `virtualenv venv`.
-7. Activate virtual environment using command `venv/Scripts/activate`.
+8. Activate virtual environment using command `venv/Scripts/activate`.
-8. Download required libraries using the following command `pip install -r requirements.txt`
+9. Download required libraries using the following command `pip install -r requirements.txt`
-9. Now, all the setup is ready.
+10. Now, all the setup is ready.
-10. Open a terminal in PriceDeck Folder and execute `npm start` to start the react server.
+11. Open a terminal in PriceDeck Folder and execute `npm start` to start the react server.
-11. Open another terminal in the flask-server folder and execute `python server.py` to start our python server.
+12. Open another terminal in the flask-server folder and execute `python server.py` to start our python server.
-12. Open a browser and go to `http://localhost:3000/`.
+13. Open a browser and go to `http://localhost:3000/`.
-13. The app is up and ready to use.
+14. The app is up and ready to use.

 ## Description about folders